 Apple’s built-in texting app iMessage allows free texting across all iOS devices and Mac OS as long as they have internet access.
 Basically, iMessage is not using your vendor’s text message.
-You can send picture or text messages through iMessage to any iOS or Mac device for free.
-However, the iMesaage is not free when you send messages to a different platform such as Android.
+You can send pictures or text messages through iMessage to any iOS or Mac device for free.
+However, the iMessage is not free when you send messages to a different platform such as Android.
 I have several friends complaining about their service provider charge them for sending SMS messages to iPhones.

 How do we know an iMessage is free before sending it.
 How do we know a particular number is an iPhone number or not to send free iMessage?
 Let’s see.

 Are iMessages Free?

 iMessages are free when you send from an iOS device to another iOS device with a registered phone number or email with iCloud.
 Apple made the iMessage free concept from iOS 5 and above versions.
 Even though the message to send from an iOS device is free, your mobile provider may charge you for data if you are using iMessage with mobile data instead of WiFi. iMessage is a free service from Apple to communicate between Apple devices for free on WiFi.